django-cms/django-cms/docs/app_integration.rst

 **ATTENTION**

-- All views that are attached like this must return the RequestContext besides the normal Context.
+- All views that are attached like this must return a RequestContext instance instead of the default Context instance.

 **Language Namespaces**